Disclosing disability to an employer

 If you mention your condition on the application form, and do not receive an interview, this could be discrimination.
 But this is hard to prove.

 You might want to wait until you have a job offer to mention your condition.
-If the offer is withdrawn, you then have evidence of discrimination.
+If the offer is withdrawn, it’s easier to prove this is discrimination.

 Disability discrimination at work